lexkrstn/jquery-sked-tape/README.md

 within the `$.fn.skedTape.format` object. **ATTENTION** Do not replace the object itself - it won't work.

+#### Hooks

+- `canAddIntoLocation(location, event)` Invoked to determine whether an event may be added to a location.
+The default implementation always returns *true*.
+  You should avoid mutating the arguments in this hook (that may cause unexpected behaviour).
+- `beforeAddIntoLocation(location, event)` Invoked after getting a positive result from the `canAddIntoLocation()` hook just before updating the event.
+  Here you can place any logic that mutates the event object given.
+- `postRenderLocation($el, location, canAdd)` The mixin is applied to every location's DOM element when rendering the sidebar. he callback takes 3
+  arguments:
+  - *$el* - jQuery text element node representing the location
+  - *location* - the corresponding location object
+  - *canAdd* - the result of executing the `canAddIntoLocation()` function.
+	The value is undefined if the function is called while no event is being dragged.
+- `postRenderEvent($el, event)` The mixin applied to every event DOM element on the timeline after rendering is complete and before actual inserting to the DOM tree of the document.
+The default implementation does nothing, you may feel free to replace it with your own code that modifies the default representation of events on a timeline.

 ### Development deploy
 1. `npm i -g gulp-cli`
 2. `npm i`